PEDSnet/dqa_library/README.md

 #### How the function works:

 This function loops through a list of tables from the previous data cycle and compares the count of rows and patients to the same table in the current data cycle.
-There are 3 tables (care_site specialty, provider specialty, and specialty) that do not have a person_id field, so specialty_concept_id is used instead to count the number of distinct specialties in place of the patient count.
-The complete list of tables can be found in [dc_execute.R](code/dc_execute.R).
+For any table without a person_id field, only row count is computed while patient count is defaulted to 0.

 ## Vocabulary/Valueset Conformance